PS11: A Hofl Lot

 (6 points) Draw an environment diagram showing the environments created when

-is evaluated in statically scoped Hofl, and show the final value of evaluatingE
+Eis evaluated in statically scoped Hofl, and show the final value of evaluatingE. -

 (6 points) Consider the expression

-is evaluated in statically scoped Hofl, and show the final value of evaluatingE'
+E'that is obtained fromEby replacingbindrecbybindseq.
+Draw an environment diagram showing the environments created whenE'is evaluated in statically scoped Hofl, and show the final value of evaluatingE'. -

 (6 points) Draw an environment diagram showing the environments created when

-is evaluated in dynamically scoped Hofl, and show the final value of evaluatingE'
+E'is evaluated in dynamically scoped Hofl, and show the final value of evaluatingE'. -

 (2 points) Does a dynamically scoped language need a recursive binding construct like